owenvickery/umbrella_sampling/README.md

 Your analysis folder should now contain the window_\*\_pullf_com.xvg and window_\*.tpr files from the windows directory.

-To analysis your create your landscape with gmx wham you need the two files (please use these names): tpr.dat and en.dat
+To create your landscape with gmx wham you need the two files (please use these names): tpr.dat and en.dat.

-These files contain a single column of either the names of the tpr files of the pullf files.
+These files contain a single column of either the names of the tpr files or the names of the pullf files.
 Note that they have to be in the same order.

 e.g.